jegorik/country-currency-app/scripts/utils/README.md

 # Scripts - Utilities

 This directory contains utility scripts used across the Country Currency App.
+These utility scripts were consolidated in this directory as part of the project reorganization.

 ## Files